 Music is a beautiful gift from God and a biblically prescribed vehicle for His people to express His praise and adoration.
 Also, children are a gift from God.
-So how can the combination of the two be anything less than beautiful?!
+So how could the combination of the two be anything less than beautiful?!

 Since 2016, the adult worship team of Providence Baptist Church has hosted a series of summertime meetups at which younger school-aged musicians (rising 5th-graders and older) gather to worship God together through their combined musical efforts.
 Many of these musicians have gone on to serve in musical ministries at Providence or elsewhere.